Common LASIK Questions

-If your vision is blurry, it’s because the light that’s entering your eye is bent in the wrong direction and is focusing in front of or behind the retina.
+If your vision is blurry, it may be because the light that’s entering your eye is bent in the wrong direction and is focusing improperly on the retina.
 Your glasses or contacts correct the angle of the light for better vision.
-But with LASIK, the team at Cohen Laser & Vision Center can improve the direction of the light by correcting the shape of your cornea.
+With laser vision correction, the team at Cohen Laser & Vision Center can reshape your cornea to focus light perfectly.

 You might want to consider LASIK surgery if your vision issues are due to:

 During your consultation, the team can determine if LASIK — or another procedure — is the best choice for you.
 If you are deemed a good candidate, then an additional visit with detailed measurements and a complete, dilated eye exam is needed to finalize the treatment plan.

 The experienced team at Cohen Laser & Vision Center offers the most advanced techniques for refractive surgery, including traditional LASIK, Wavefront optimized LASIK or PRK, and fully customized treatments with Contoura Vision by Wavelight.

 Your LASIK eye surgery is performed in-office at CLVC without the need for sedation.
 Most patients receive an oral medication to ease anxiety, but you will be awake and comfortable during the procedure.

 Preparation.
 First the eyes are cleansed and numbed with special medications that are safe for the eye.
 During this step the surgeon will guide you through the rest of the procedure.